ellisp/ellisp.github.io/_posts/2015-09-05-creating-a-scale-transformation.md

 John and Draper also show that the methods Box and Cox use to determine parameters of the boxcox transformation can be used to get an optimal value of their tuning parameter lambda.
 I'm not too worried about that just yet as I'm only using this for visualising the distribution; it might be something I want to investigate though when I move to modelling the data.

 ## Implementing a transformation for easy re-use
 John and Draper's transformation is slightly different from mine, has some nice properties and is definitely much more thoroughly thought through.
 It's more complex though, and deserves a proper defined implementation for re-use.
-There's no better way of doing this than creating a new transformation using the platform provided by Wickham's {scales} package, very appropriate given where tip came from.
+There's no better way of doing this than creating a new transformation using the platform provided by Wickham's `scales` package, very appropriate given where tip came from.
 Here's how I try that:

 {% highlight R lineanchors %}
 library(scales)